H2CO3/steelsafe/README.md

 Use the up/down arrow keys or `<TAB>` to cycle through the text fields.

+Use `<Ctrl>+G` to randomly generate a strong, unpredictable, high-entropy password in the "secret" field.
+The generated password will have sufficient length and an appropriate variety of characters (including lowercase and uppercase ASCII letters, the digits 0-9, and easily accessible punctuation/symbols), which should satisfy even the most paranoid requirements.

 Press `<ENTER>` to confirm the operation and add the entry, `<ESC>` to cancel and close the dialog box, and `<CTRL>+H` or `<CTRL>+E` to show/hide the credential and the master password, respectively.
 Once the new entry is added, it appears at the end of the table immediately, and